PASS Leads to Reading

 PASS leads to reading!
 It is the first-ever, research-based, phonological awareness program for preschoolers that extends to early elementary-aged children.
 It is aligned to state and national standards, including the common core.

-An engaging puppy hand-puppet (Goldie) will motivate your young students to rhyme, segment and blend syllables, and segment and blend phonemes—the phonological awareness skills that build the foundation for their literacy and speech development.
+Goldie the Dog is the program mascot - she makes it all really fun!
+Goldie is an engaging puppy hand-puppet that will motivate your young students to rhyme, segment and blend syllables, and segment and blend phonemes—the phonological awareness skills that lead to early literacy skills.

 Six distinct research studies have demonstrated that direct instruction using PASS—which includes 3 units and 76 lessons of instruction—has a significant positive effect on children’s development of phonological awareness skills.

 ISBN: 1-57861-781-2Click here to see how this product aligns to state and national standards.

 - 3 units of instruction: Rhyming, Blending, and Segmentation

 - 76 lessons within a clearly constructed scope and sequence to ensure phonological awareness success for children

 - Aligns to state and national standards, including the common core Standards for English Language Arts